 Amylases are enzymes that break down complex carbs into sugars, for example, glucose and maltose.
 These enzymes are more active in ripe mangoes, making them sweeter than unripe ones.

-Mango also contains plenty of water and dietary fiber, it can help solve digestive problems like constipation and diarrhea.
+Mango also contains plenty of water and dietary fiber.
+As a result, it can help solve digestive problems like constipation and diarrhea.

 Mango promotes brain health